lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ## div

 * every div **SHOULD** contain an `@xml:id` that corresponds to the short id for the Expression Part that this div represents.
-* if the division in question corresponds to the one of the available expressTypes in the SCTA Ontology, this should be declared with an `@type` attribute.
+* if the division in question corresponds to the one of the available expressionTypes in the SCTA Ontology, this should be declared with an `@type` attribute.
 Otherwise no `@type` attribute should be added.
     - For example: "quaestio" "articulus", "dubium"
 * the DIV **MAY** contain a secondary header with the `attribute type='questionTitle'`